robrix/Madness/README.md

 	parses `x` and maps its parse trees using the passed function.
 Use mapping to build your model objects.

+- **Ignoring**

+	Some text is just decoration. `ignore` takes a string and returns a parser which will match that string but not produce it in parses.
+Another form takes an arbitrary parser and drops its parses.

+	(Technically it produces `()` instead, but concatenation, alternation, and repetition of `()` will omit it.)

 API documentation is in the source.